Yungmoneyh/Assignment-2-Portfolio/README.md

 All of the code was written by me as I have learned from the tutorials and lectures aswell as I like to learn on my free time.

 I only used the lecture notes provided and taught to me from class to help me complete this code.
 I didn't use any outside source for any of these codes.

+I really enjoyed doing this assignment and it also helped dexpand my knowledge on Java even more.